Blood Clotting Disorders in Children

 - Being inactive

-Since there are risks associated with pregnancy, women should get counseling before considering pregnancy.
+Since there are risks linked to pregnancy, women should get counseling before considering pregnancy.

-Call your child's health care provider if he or she has symptoms of a deep vein thrombosis, or clots anywhere in the body.
+Call your child's healthcare provider if your child has symptoms of a deep vein thrombosis, or clots anywhere in the body.

 - Many clotting problems are inherited.
 Some occur with other conditions.

-- Blood clots can cause deep vein thromboses, pulmonary emboli, and other serious problems.
+- Blood clots can cause deep vein thrombosis, a blood clot in the lungs (pulmonary embolism), and other serious problems.

-- Anticoagulants may be used to treat clotting problems.
+- Blood-thinning medicines may be used to treat clotting problems.

 - Before your visit, write down questions you want answered.